ednet-dev/ednet_code_generation/README.md

 ## Description

-A [dartling](http://pub.dartlang.org/packages/dartling) project based on a model done in [Model Concepts](https://github.com/dzenanr/model_concepts) is generated.
+A [EDNetCore](http://pub.dartlang.org/packages/dartling) project based on a model done in [Model Concepts](https://github.com/dzenanr/model_concepts) is generated.

 The json representation of a model designed in Model Concepts must be copied in the model.json file in the project directory.

-In the Run/Manage Launches of Dart Editor, enter the four arguments in the Script arguments of the dartling_gen.dart command-line launch with the bin/dartling_gen.dart Dart script:
+In the Run/Manage Launches of Dart Editor, enter the four arguments in the Script arguments of the ednet_core_gen.dart command-line launch with the bin/ednet_core_gen.dart Dart script:

 --genall projectpath domain model